Soyica Colbert Appointed Vice Dean

 She is currently working on two forthcoming book projects, a monograph, Becoming Free: An Intellectual Biography of Lorraine Hansberry, and a co-edited collection, Race and Performance After Repetition.
 Colbert has published articles in American Theatre, African American Review, Theatre Survey, Modern Drama, Boundary 2, South Atlantic Quarterly, Scholar and Feminist Online, and Theatre Topics and in the collections: Black Performance Theory, Contemporary African American Women Playwrights, and August Wilson: Completing the Cycle.

 Colbert is the recipient of the Schomburg Scholars-in-Residence Fellowship, Woodrow Wilson Foundation Career Enhancement Fellowship, Stanford Humanities Postdoctoral Fellowship, Mellon Summer Research Grant, and the Robert W. Woodruff Library Fellowship.
-Her research interests span the 19th-21st centuries, from Harriet Tubman to Beyoncé, and from poetics to performance.
+Her research interests span the 19th-21st century, from Harriet Tubman to Beyoncé, and from poetics to performance.
 Her impressive academic background and commitment to improving higher education are invaluable assets to the university.

 “I am delighted to announce that Prof. Soyica Colbert, a truly outstanding scholar and experienced academic leader will be joining the Dean’s office as a vice dean of faculty,” said Georgetown College Dean Chris Celenza.
 “Professor Colbert’s experience and vision will help guide a series of new initiatives, and she will complement our excellent existing team.”

 “Throughout my career, working collaboratively has been key to my development.
 I love learning in community,” said Colbert.
-“In my new role, I look forward to working with colleagues across the arts and sciences to realize our visions for a justice centered College of the twenty-first century.”
+“In my new role, I look forward to working with colleagues across the arts and sciences to realize our visions for a justice-centered College of the twenty-first century.”

 In her time at Georgetown and beyond, Colbert has shown a wide and varied skill set and diverse area of interests.
 She attributes many of her successes to cooperative efforts across many fields.